Claire-Fisher/boardgame-buddy-ms3/README.md

 [**Back to top**](#boardgame-buddy)
 ## Future Features
 ### Feedback Form
 A feedback form page.
-User can report misuse of content creation.
+Users can report misuse of content creation.
 Users can be invited to report bugs, ask for future features, or suggest accessibility improvements.

 ### Advertising
 An advertising banner could be added to promote company sponsors.
-Monitised links to boardgame online shops to direct users to purchase could be included on the game full info page.
+Monitized links to boardgame online shops to direct users to purchase could be included on the game full info page.
 - User feedback from Penny Lewis: "You could have links that take you to independents that sell the games, rather than Amazon."

 ## Future Features Requested my user testers

 ### Joe Hewitt
 "Two possible features i would like to see added to my collection page.
 A way to track/add plays of the games.
 I would find it interesting to see which games i have played most.
 A date field could also be added to this but i feel it's not of paramount importance.
 Secondly, a simple personal comments box for each game.
-It would be handy to add notes like 'My friend Bob didn't enjoy this game'or 'On the lookout for future expansions!'."
+It would be handy to add notes like 'My friend Bob didn't enjoy this game' or 'On the lookout for future expansions!'."

 ### Tom Harris
 "If I was to suggest improvements, I would say the following: